sciZer0/newdiscoveries/README.md

 The Joule, in its turn, is the absolutely wrong unit of measure for Work and Energy.

-As said above, even this single mistake is SUFFICIENT, it destroys the entire concept of modern/official science of understanding the Universe.
+As said above, even this mistake alone destroys the entire concept of modern/official science of understanding the Universe.

 <i>The mistake is explained in detail below in this article.</i>

-####  ANOTHER FUNDAMENTAL MISTAKE IN SCIENCE
+####  THE 2nd SUFFICIENT FUNDAMENTAL MISTAKE IN SCIENCE

+This mistake is the same way called "sufficient" because it works the same way: even it alone destroys the entire concept of modern/official science of understanding the Universe.

-Another Fundamental Mistake is that in modern/official science, the Concept of Static Mechanical Work is wrongly missing.
+The mistake is that in modern/official science, there the Concept of Static Mechanical Work is wrongly missing.

-So, for example, all scientists (all existing science textbooks), for now, CORRECTLY consider that the person on the left (lifting the 2 kg object upwards) is doing Mechanical Work and is spending their Energy (Resource) on this Work;
+So, for example, the mistake results that

+all scientists (all existing science textbooks), for now, CORRECTLY consider that the person on the left (lifting the 2 kg object upwards) is doing Mechanical Work and is spending their Energy (Resource) on this Work;

 <p align="center">
   <img src="https://github.com/sciZer0/new_discoveries/blob/main/assets/images/4.png"/>